Nestled in the heart of downtown, the Juneau Hotel provides the perfect starting point to explore Alaska’s past.

 If you want to experience Alaska’s mining history, visit the interactive exhibits in the hands-on mining gallery.
 The displays feature a cross-section of the 1917 Treadwell Mine cave-in.
 Children can try on hard hats and miners’ clothing.

 Watch a 26-minute documentary in the video room that introduces Tlingit life and explores how Juneau developed from its gold rush days through the fight for statehood.

 St. Nicholas Russian Orthodox Church at 326 Fifth St.

 The native Tlingit served as the catalyst to establish the St. Nicholas Russian Orthodox Church in 1894.

-A majority of the Tlingit began observing Eastern Orthodox Christianity during Russian control from 1741 to 1867.
+Curiously, a majority of the Tlingit began observing Eastern Orthodox Christianity during Russian control from 1741 to 1867.
 The Tlingit established an Orthodox chapel in Sitka where they worshipped in their own language.

 In contrast, many English-speaking missionaries forbade using native languages or customs.

 The Tlingits in Juneau had been worshipping in the Orthodox faith using their own language since the early 1800s.